ETHZ-TEC/LWB/README.md

 LWB provides an API through which an application can dynamically adjust its traffic demands at runtime.
 To serve the current traffic demands in the network, a scheduler computes online a global communication schedule.
 All nodes follow this schedule and communicate in a time-triggered fashion.
-Thus, LWB's operation is conceptually similar to that of wired busses used in avionics and automotive industries, such as [CAN](https://en.wikipedia.org/wiki/CAN_bus), [FlexRay](https://en.wikipedia.org/wiki/FlexRay), or [TTP](https://en.wikipedia.org/wiki/Time-Triggered_Protocol).
+Thus, LWB's operation is conceptually similar to that of wired busses used in the avionics and automotive industries, such as [CAN](https://en.wikipedia.org/wiki/CAN_bus), [FlexRay](https://en.wikipedia.org/wiki/FlexRay), or [TTP](https://en.wikipedia.org/wiki/Time-Triggered_Protocol).

 LWB supports multiple communication patterns, including one-to-many, many-to-one, and many-to-many.
 It quickly adapts to changes in the application's traffic demands and is highly resilient to network dynamics.